The Trimming Process for the Perfect Yield

 In this process of wet trimming, the buds get dried up prematurely, which can, in turn, affect the quality of the buds.

-- It is a lot of work at the same time, where harvesting and trimming are all done at once!
+- It's a lot of work at the same time, where harvesting and trimming are all done at once!
 It can get very stressful and take up a lot of time and energy.

 - The plants are really sticky right after harvesting.
 Therefore, it can be quite an ordeal to process cannabis right after the harvest.
 Thus wet trimming can get very messy.